NBISweden/EMBLmyGFF3/README.md

 ## MAPPING

-The challenge for a correct conversion is the correct mapping between the feature types described in the 3th column as well as the different attribute’s tags of the 9th column of the GFF3 file and the corresponding EMBL features and qualifiers.
+The challenge for a correct conversion is the correct mapping between the feature types described in the 3th column as well as the different attribute’s tags of the 9th column of the GFF3 file and the corresponding EMBL features and qualifiers.</br>
-If a feature type or an attribute's tag is not yet handle by the software it will inform you during the conversion process.
-You can then add the information needed in the corresponding mapping file.
+If you figure out that a feature type or an attribute's tag is not mapped to the corresponding EMBL features or qualifiers you would like, you will have to modify the corresponding information in the mapping files.</br>
-If you figure out that a feature type or an attribute's tag is no mapped to the corresponding EMBL features or qualifiers you would like, you will have to modify the corresponding information in the mapping files.
+The software will skip the unknown feature types (Non EMBL feature types that are not mapped against an EMBL feature type) and the unknown qualifiers (Non EMBL qualifiers that are not mapped against an EMBL qualifier) and will inform you during the conversion process.
+If you want to include them within the output, you can add the information needed in the corresponding mapping file.

 ### Feature type